abyssDS/sfmlWiki/ProjectSfeMovie.md

 - Make sure you correctly set the headers and libraries search path to find both sfeMovie's and SFML's headers and libraries
 - Link your product against sfeMovie (libsfe-movie) and SFML 2.0
+- Release your software with the required libraries : sfe-movie, sfml-system, sfml-window, sfml-graphics, sfml-audio.

 ###Mac OS X specific###